Our Blog

 When there is a housing order in force, then it means all captive birds have to be kept under cover either with a roof or a suitable net which does not allow small birds to enter or foul the ground.
 Strict biosecurity measures are also required to help minimise the risk of infection spreading.
 This applies to all bird keepers in England, Scotland and Wales, whether birds are kept commercially or as pets, regardless of whatever type or size.
 These measures include cleansing and disinfecting clothing, footwear and equipment, reducing the movement of people to and from areas, and preventing access by poultry to ponds and watercourses.
 Failure to adhere to the housing order means you face a very large fine and possible imprisonment if you are found out.

-Bird flu biosecurity recommendations (this is good practice regardless)
+Bird flu biosecurity recommendations (this is good practice regardless of a lockdown)

 1. Keep ALL birds indoors or under cover with either a roof or small holed nets to exclude wild birds and vermin.
 This becomes compulsory whenever a housing order is declared